-If the Veteran is incompetent and not able to understand the nature of his/her actions, only a court appointed guardian can change the beneficiary designation for the veteran.
+If the Veteran is incompetent, only a court appointed guardian can change the beneficiary designation for the veteran.
 In addition, the court appointed guardian must obtain a specific court order authorizing them to change the beneficiary designation.

 Please have the court appointed guardian complete form 29-336, Designation of Beneficiary and Optional Settlement.
 Also, include a copy of the guardianship documents and the specific court order with the form.

-For information on how to become a court appointed guardian and obtain a specific court order contact your state court system, the number of which can be found in the blue pages of your telephone directory.
+For information on how to become a court appointed guardian and obtain a specific court order contact your state court system.